Remesh

 max_length | max | Maximum edge length allowed after a collapse |

-preserve_boundary | false | If true, boundary edges are never collapsed |
+preserve_boundary | true | If true, boundary edges are never collapsed |

 use_quadric | true | If true, use quadric error metric for vertex placement |